t73fde/sx/sxeval/README.md

 1. The object is parsed according to the evaluation rules, resulting in an "expression" object (`sxeval.Expr`).
-2. Expression objects may be "reworked", into possibly simpler expression objects.
+2. Expression objects may be "improved", into possibly simpler expression objects.
 For example, if a symbols's value cannot be changed, the symbol lookup can be replaced with its value.
 3. The expression is computed with respect to a given environment, resulting in an object.

 This separation allowed to pre-compute the structure of an object, resulting in possibly faster execution time or less memory to store.
-Parsing an reworking can be done in advance, while computing can be done much later.
+Parsing an expression can be done in advance, while computing can be done much later.

 To make the steps of evaluation easier to handle, `sxeval` defines an